 Register for the NCAA Eligibility Center (typically during Grade 11; more info on the Eligibility Center below).

 - Take 16 NCAA-approved core courses in your first four years of high school; you can find a list of approved courses for each U.S. high school or Canadian province on eligibilitycenter.org.
-Take at least 10 of those courses prior to the middle of your senior year.
+Take at least 10 of those courses prior to the start of your senior year.

 - Submit transcripts and test scores to the NCAA Eligibility Center.